Types of arguments and values in Pages on Mac

 Reference value type

-If the reference is to a cell in another table, the reference must contain the name of the table (unless the cell name is unique within all tables).
+If the reference is to a cell in another table, the reference must contain the name of the table.
 For example:

-Table 2::B2.
-Note that the table name and cell reference are separated by a double colon (::).
+Note that the table title and cell reference are separated by a double colon (::).
 The name of the table is automatically included when you select a cell in another table while building a formula.

-If the reference is to a cell in another table, the page name must also be included (unless the cell name is unique within all the pages).
+If the reference is to a cell in a table on another slide, the slide name must also be included.
 For example:

-SUM(Page 2::Table 1::C2:G2).
-The page name, table name and cell reference are separated by double colons.
-The name of the page and the name of the table are automatically included when you select a cell on another page while building a formula.
+The names and cell references are separated by double colons.
+The name of the slide and the name of the table are automatically included when you select a cell in another slide while building a formula.